mffellay/mffellay.github.io/EEGpreview.md

 ### The development was made on Python (JupyterNotebooks) and a Nvidia Jetson Nano as the AI and processing unit.

-Files can be found at: [3Dmodels repository](https://github.com/mffellay/EEG).
+Files can be found at: [EEG Graduation Thesis repository](https://github.com/mffellay/EEG).

 [Main Site](./)